afashanu3/deploy7/README.md

 - selected ECStaskExecutionRole

 Task size
--Task memory (GB) 4GB
+- Task memory (GB) 4GB
--Task CPU (vCPU) 1vCPU
+- Task CPU (vCPU) 1vCPU

-Under Container definitions
+Container definitions
--Click on add a container
+- Click on add a container

 In image box get from repository the repository-url/image:tag (should look something like this public.ecr.aws/--------/jenkins:latest , found in ECR)

 Port mappings
--8080 tcp
+- 8080 tcp

 After task definition is created use the Public ip and attach it to :8080 to get into jenkins.

-The password needed to access jenkins will be in the logs of the cluster.
+The password is needed to access jenkins, it will be in the logs of the cluster.

 # Jenkins